How Insurance Companies Assess Car Damage After an Accident

 • Public Adjusters — Hired by you, the policyholder, to represent your interests and argue for a higher payout

 Staff and independent adjusters work on behalf of the insurer.
 A public adjuster works exclusively for you.
-Learn more about how adjusters work and when hiring a public adjuster makes sense.
+Learn more about how adjusters work and when hiring one makes sense.

 Independent Appraisers